Additional Qualifications

 Course dates

-Fall and Spring sessions will span approximately 14 weeks (courses do not run over the March Break).
+Fall and Spring sessions will span approximately 12 weeks (courses do not run over the March Break).
 Summer courses are offered in a condensed format running for the month of July only.
 Online courses run for the entire month of July, starting the first full week of the month.
-When we are able to offer them, blended courses will run face-to-face sessions daily for the first two weeks of July with the online portion of the class being completed over the last two weeks of the month.
+Dates and times for any face-to-face (in-person) or synchronous (real-time, virtual) sessions will be communicated as best as possible at the time of registration.

 Course tuition fees